d-bohn/quantIm/README.md

 # quantIm
 An R package for the **quant**itative assessment of **im**ages.

+***DISCLAIMER***
+This package is currently in pre-pre-beta.
+It is a host of personal functions I wrote for specific projects that I find myself reusing over and over again.
+I have only tested it on UNIX systems.

 ## Quick Start
 In order to use this package, a valid installation of the package manager software [conda](https://conda.io/) must be installed. `quantIm` sets up a specific enviornment for the package (much like RStudio's [`tensorflow`](https://github.com/rstudio/tensorflow), and will install all of the necessary packages for the various functions (mostly python packages).